sosy-lab/benchexec/doc/run-results.md

 by defining them with a `<column>` tag in the benchmark-definition file.
 The values of these will be extracted from the tool output by the tool-info module and stored together with the result values that are determined by BenchExec.
+The content of these values can be arbitrary, but in most cases will be either a raw number, a number with a unit suffix, or plain text.

 Because the value for memory usage is named `memUsage` in `benchexec` result files only for backwards compatibility, we may change its name to `memory`